Sleep Challenges in Tweens Ages 9\u201312: Understanding the Shift

 Tweens often resist direct advice about sleep.
 Tell them to “stop worrying and go to sleep” and you will get an eye roll.
 But give them a story about a character their age who lies awake with a racing mind and discovers their own strategies for quieting it—and you have their attention.

 At this age, personalized stories work differently than they do for younger children.
 The tween does not need to be told what to do.
-They need to see someone like them navigating the same challenge and arriving at their own solution.
+They need to see someone like them facing the same challenge and arriving at their own solution.
 The identification is what matters: a character who shares their name, their world, and their particular flavor of nighttime struggle.
 When that character finds a way through, the tween absorbs the possibility without feeling lectured.

 Frequently Asked Questions